nmquijada/tormes/README.md

 <br>

 *All the information contained in this README refers to **TORMES version 1.2.0***
+Get track of the improvements in TORMES pipeline in the [Versions history](#versions-history) section.
 For further information or additional uses you can also visit the [TORMES wiki](https://github.com/nmquijada/tormes/wiki).